simple-login/app/README.md

 pytest
 ```

-To run the code locally, please create a local setting file based on `.env.example`:
+To run the code locally, please create a local setting file based on `example.env`:

 ```
-cp .env.example .env
+cp example.env .env
 ```

 Make sure to uncomment the `RESET_DB=true` to create the database locally.